Gold AccentsMeet our Program Leadership & Staff!Gold Accents

 Denver Health Chair of Cardiology

-Brian is from central Pennsylvania and grew up taking care of horses and sheep in Lancaster County.
-After undergraduate in Virginia, he attended Medical School in Hershey where he was also engaged in cardiovascular physiology research, living between the Hershey’s Chocolate and the Reese’s Peanut Butter Factories.
-During medical school he spent a research year at CU Boulder and ultimately came to CU following his internal medicine training at Case Western for his Cardiology and research fellowships.
+Brian grew up in central Pennsylvania, where he spent his childhood taking care of horses and sheep in Lancaster County.
+After completing his undergraduate studies in Virginia, he attended medical school in Hershey, where he also engaged in cardiovascular physiology research—living between the Hershey’s Chocolate and Reese’s Peanut Butter factories.
+During medical school, he spent a research year at CU Boulder and ultimately came to CU following his internal medicine training at Case Western for his Cardiology and research fellowships.
 He enjoys the bidirectional learning that is inherent in a teaching program.
-When not in the hospital he can generally be found with his family who enjoys the outdoor event in Colorado including, skiing, mountain biking or club/high school soccer.
+When not in the hospital, Brian can usually be found with his family, enjoying Colorado’s outdoors through skiing, mountain biking, or club/high school soccer.

 schwartz pic